Remarks on motives of abelian type: Descent and motives of abelian type Proof of Theorems and

 \begin{question} Let $M$ be a motive over $k$.
 Assume that $M_K$ has a Chow--K\"unneth decomposition.
 Then does $M$ have a Chow--K\"unneth decomposition? \end{question}

-This question has a positive answer modulo homological equivalence, as is shown in the following well-known proposition.
+This question has a positive answer modulo homological equivalence, as is observed in the following proposition.

 \begin{proposition} Let $M$ be a motive over $k$.
 Then $M^\hom$ has a K\"unneth decomposition if and only if $M_K$ has a K\"unneth decomposition. \end{proposition} \begin{proof} The ``only if'' part of the proposition is obvious.
 Recall that, for any extension $F'/F$ of algebraically closed fields and for any smooth projective variety $X$ over $F$, the base-change map $\CH_*(X) \r \CH_*(X_{F'})$ is an isomorphism modulo homological equivalence.
-If $M_K$ has a K\"unneth decomposition, then it follows that, for some finite extension $l/k$, $M_l$ has a K\"unneth decomposition.
-By Lemma \ref{insep}, we may assume that $l/k$ is Galois.
-Since the K\"unneth projectors are central in $\End(M_l^\hom)$, it follows that $\Gal (l/k)$ acts trivially on those.
+If $M_K$ has a K\"unneth decomposition, then it follows by specialization that, for some finite extension $l/k$, $M_l$ has a K\"unneth decomposition.
+By Lemma \ref{bc}, we may assume that $l/k$ is Galois.
+Let us write $M=(X,p,n)$ with $d=\dim X$.
+Since $M_l$ is defined over $k$, the K\"unneth projectors are invariant in $\End(M_l^\hom) \subseteq H^{2d}_{et}(X_{\bar{k}} \times_{\bar{k}} X_{\bar{k}}, \Q_\ell(d))$ under the action of the Galois group of $k$.
+It follows that $\Gal (l/k)$ acts trivially on those.
 Thus, the K\"unneth decomposition of $M_l$ is defined over $k$ and hence defines a K\"unneth decomposition of $M$. \end{proof}

 The following theorem shows that, assuming finite-dimensionality for $M$, Question \ref{Q:CK} has a positive answer.